reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### @Deprecated

-​	@Deprecated is used to indicate that a method or type has been replaced with newer functionality.
+**Use Case for @Deprecated** - It is used to indicate that a method or type has been replaced with newer functionality.
 IDEs make use of annotation processing to throw a warning at compile-time, usually indicating the deprecated method with a strike-through.
 The following class declares a deprecated method.
 The attribute 'since' in the annotation tells us which version the element was deprecated, and 'forRemoval' indicates if the element is going to be removed in the next version.

 ```java
 public class DeprecatedDemo {